 Again, this is easier said than done.
 We knew that for our first we NEVER wanted to go back to ‘rocking’ or ‘bouncing’ again.
 Seriously, every time I see an exercise ball my heart still drops a little.
 So even though we couldn’t 100% keep to our strict routines when traveling, we only used ‘sleep hacks’ or ‘sleep associations’ we were ok with.
 We used the stroller, car rides, and baby carrying for my eldest son because those were things we still occasionally did at home.

 My youngest we actually sleep trained WITH a soother.
 I know most of the books say not to do this, but hey, it worked out fine for us.
 He was always a great sleeper, and really only needed gentle sleep training to get his sleep habits in order.
 Getting him off the soother now (at almost two), well that’s another story!!

-Don’t travel within a month of Sleep Training
+Don’t travel within a month of sleep training

+I don’t recommend sleep training before vacation if your trip is within a month of your sleep training start.
 Our first trip with our little one was the Bahamas at 3 months old.
 This was before we did any form of sleep training.
 Although I can’t say we got much sleep on this trip, it was good that we got this trip out of the way before we started sleep training.
 I would recommend waiting at least 4 weeks for sleep training to be well established before traveling.

 Don’t let the baby stay up late!

 Every time I go on vacation I am always blown away by all the little ones who are up at 10 or 11 pm.
 Perhaps they have a time change to account for the late nights because there is NO WAY my kids could stay up that late and not be MISERABLE for the next 7 days straight.
 Even on our Disney cruise, I was amazed that the shows all started so late, and fireworks were at 10 pm!!
 My kids need sleep.
 I need sleep.
 We don’t stay up late on vacation!